This course will take place online, for a reduced rate of Full £95 / Conc. £71

 You will learn

-- Have an understanding of what podcasts are, and their place in the media landscape
+- What podcasts are and their place in the media landscape

-- Have a strategy to plan, structure, and present a podcast
+- How to structure and present a podcast

-- Have an approach to get your published podcast out into the world, market, and potentially monetise your work
+- How to get your published podcast out into the world

-- Know how to develop your podcast and audio skills further.
+- How to develop your podcast and audio skills further.

 Meet the Tutor